Andrea Orcel: Santander

-In September 2018, Ana Botín announced that Orcel would lead Spanish commercial bank and financial services company Banco Santander as its chief executive officer (CEO), starting early 2019.
+In September 2018, Ana Botín announced that Orcel would lead Spanish commercial bank and financial services company Banco Santander as its CEO, starting early 2019.
 Orcel formally left UBS on September 30, 2018.
 His appointment to the chief executive made him the first non-Spanish individual to be nominated for such a high-ranking position at the company.
 Despite being a traditional mergers and acquisitions banker, Orcel expressed interest in staving off banking digitization instead of acquiring more banks or merging with other large banks.
-As Orcel left UBS his employment contract included variable remuneration valued at $21.3 million (€18.5 million).
+As Orcel left UBS, his employment contract included variable remuneration valued at $21.3 million (€18.5 million).
 Santander agreed to pay Orcel this remuneration as a part of his sign-on bonus on October 19, 2018, if UBS did not pay it.

-In January 2019 UBS refused to pay out his deferred stock options, enforcing a "hard-lined" departure policy.
+In January 2019, UBS refused to pay out his deferred stock options, enforcing a "hard-lined" departure policy.
 This triggered his offer of employment at Santander to absorb the complete cost of those deferred stock options.
 The total amount Santander had to pay to hire Orcel increased from $21.3 million to more than $50.7 million (€50 million).
 One estimate had the total cost of Orcel's contract to be as high as $60 million.
 Santander could only cover a third of that amount.

 Orcel was released from his contract and regained his UBS deferred stock options.
-Industry reaction to the news was mixed with Euromoney stating: "If Santander wanted him, it should have paid for him"; The Economist noted the political backlash Santander would face for hiring Orcel after Spain's 2008–2014 financial crisis.
+Industry reaction to the news was mixed with Euromoney stating: "If Santander wanted him, it should have paid for him"; The Economist noted the political backlash Santander would face for hiring Orcel after the 2008–2014 Spanish financial crisis.
 The Spanish bank offered Orcel capital to start his own investment bank after withdrawing their job offer but he declined.
 In July 2019, Orcel launched a €100 million ($113 million) breach-of-contract lawsuit against Santander.
 In December 2021, a court in Madrid ruled that he should be awarded €68m in compensation from Santander.
 This figure was adjusted in January 2022 to €51.4m of which €18.6m was to be in the form of Santander shares over seven years, plus an additional €10m for moral and reputational damage.

-Post-Santander

-On January, 27th 2021, the board of UniCredit has named Andrea Orcel as the new CEO that will take the place of Jean Pierre Mustier.